UPDATE: Sprint has extended this offer multiple times, and as of January 2018 it is being re-promoted as a "Limited Time Offer".

 This is a limited time offer - you need to sign up by June 30th, 2017, though Sprint has said that they may extend this offer.

-You need to sign up at this special Sprint web page - this plan is NOT available in Sprint stores or via their telesales.
+You need to sign up at this special Sprint web page - this plan is NOT available in Sprint stores, though you CAN sign up via Sprint telesales.

 You do have to buy the initial Sprint SIM card for $2.99 (plus $10 for overnight shipping), and there is a $30 activation fee that will be refunded after two months.